ChaseH01/Mock-Operating-System-CPP/CSE332 Final Lab/docs/studio20.md

 # Studio 20

-1. Chase Hurwitz, Matteo Dall'Olmo, Chris Chen
+1. Chase Hurwitz, Matteo Dall'Olmo
 2. In the SimpleFileFactory class, files are created dynamically.
 These pointers are then passed to the PasswordProxy class when a password protected file is created.
 So when one of these file pointers goes out of scope, the file must also be deleted.